zakariyya2017/Human-Body-Temperature-using-EDA/README.md

-##Miniproject-Human-Body-Temperature-using-EDA
+**Miniproject-Human-Body-Temperature-using-EDA**

-##What is the True Normal Human Body Temperature?
+**What is the True Normal Human Body Temperature?**

-##Background
+**Background**

-The mean normal body temperature was held to be 37 degree centigrade for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
+The mean normal body temperature was held to be 37 °C (98.6 °F) for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
 But, is this value statistically correct?

 Exercises
 In this exercise, you will analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.